Analyses

 Satellite

-There is no specific analysis used to assess the feasibility of satellite connections.
-They are considered always feasible in this version of the platform.
+There is no specific model used to assess the feasibility of satellite connections.
+They are considered always feasible if the satellite model is added to a project, which assumes that there is a satellite connectivity provider in the country.

 Feasibility